codeontap/codeontap/automationServerSetup.md

 ./certbot-auto --apache certonly --debug ./certbot-auto renew --dry-run
 ```
-> *NOTE: For installation choose Spin up temprorary webserver, but for renew - running http server.*
+> *Important: Configuration must be updated for each name.
+Make sure to ru renew --dry-run.*

 If you have installed Sentry, make the same steps for sentry.{domain}.